pdxparrot/assets/SETUP.md

 ## Simple Player HUD (optional)

-* Create a new UI/PlayerHUD script that overrides the Game HUD
 * Add a Panel (HUD) under the GameUI Canvas
   * Remove the Image component
-  * Add the PlayerHUD component to it
+  * Add the project PlayerHUD component to it
   * Set the UIObject Id to "hud"
 * Create a new prefab from the PlayerHUD object
 * Add a connection to the PlayerHUD to the project GameUI and expose it as a field